Data-Science-Community-SRM/Child-Safety-System/README.md

 * Pre-requisites:
 	-  Tensorflow
 	-  Keras
+	-  Numpy
+	-  Pandas
+	-  pickle
+	-  NLTK
+	-  Symspellpy
   -  Streamlit

-	-  Pandas
-* The Bot has been built using with Streamlit.
+* The Bot (application) has been built using Streamlit.

 ## Contributors